2021 Texas power crisis: Food and water shortages

 Water service was disrupted for more than 12 million people due to pipes freezing and bursting.
-More than 200,000 people in Texas live in areas where water systems were completely non-operational.
+More than 200,000 people in Texas lived in areas where water systems were completely non-operational.
 On February 17, residents of Austin were asked not to drip their faucets despite the risk of pipes freezing as the demand for water in the city was more than 2.5 times the amount supplied on the previous day.
 The city had lost more than 325 e6usgal of water due to burst pipes by February 18, according to Austin Water Director Greg Meszaros.
 Nearly 12 million people were advised to boil their tap water before consumption due to low water pressure throughout the pipe network.

 People were seen collecting water from the San Antonio River Walk with trash cans.

 Due to the inclement weather conditions and extensive power outages, most grocery stores statewide could not keep up with the increased demand for food and sundry items.
 Many stores were forced to close due to lack of power; the few that remained open completely ran out of most staple food items like bread, milk, and eggs.
 Officials also warned that the shortages could be long term, stating that 60% of the region's grapefruit crop and 100% of the orange crop were lost due to the weather.